rse/stmux/README.md

 - `-M`, `--mouse`<br/>
   Enable mouse event handling.
-This enables the focus switching by left mouse click, the scrolling with mouse wheel and sends down mouse events to the terminal as mouse key sequences.
+This enables the focus switching by left mouse click, the scrolling with mouse wheel and the sending of mouse events to the terminal as mouse key sequences.
 - `-f <file>`, `--file <file>`<br/>
   Read specification `<spec>` from a configuration file.
 The default is to use the specification inside the command line arguments